xengeo/java-fundamentals/bites/13_tdd_bite.md

 your learning.
 [Read more about how to use Makers Bites.](https://github.com/makersacademy/course/blob/main/labels/bites.md)_

-In this bite, you'll learn how to use JUnit to incorporate test driven development (TDD) practices into your Java coding.
+In this bite, you'll learn how to use JUnit to incorporate test-driven development (TDD) practices into your Java coding.

 ## Introduction

 If you've craving tests, this bite will sate your appetite.

-Here, you'll learn how to test drive a single class using JUnit, the most popular testing framework for Java, but your first task will be to install a tool called Gradle.
+Here, you'll learn how to test-drive a single class using JUnit, the most popular testing framework for Java, but your first task will be to install a tool called Gradle.